Approximation of Spanning Tree Congestion using Hereditary Bisection: New Lower Bound

 The main result of this section is captured in the following lemma and its corollary. \begin{lemma} For every graph $G=(V,E)$ on~$n$ vertices with maximum degree~$\Delta$ and every subgraph $H$ of $G$ on $n'$ vertices, we have

 \end{lemma}

 \begin{corollary} For every graph $G=(V,E)$ with maximum degree~$\Delta$,

 \end{corollary} Before proving the lemma and its corollary, we state a slight generalization of Theorem~\ref{thm:jordan}; for the sake of completeness, we also provide proof of it, though it is a straightforward extension of the standard proof of Theorem~\ref{thm:jordan}. \begin{lemma} Given a tree $T$ on $n$ vertices with $n'\leq n$ vertices marked, there exists a vertex (marked or unmarked) whose removal partitions the tree into components, each with at most $n'/2$ marked vertices. \end{lemma} \begin{proof} Start with an arbitrary vertex $v_0\in T$ and set $i=0$.
 We proceed as follows.
 If the removal of $v_i$ partitions the tree into components such that each contains at most $n'/2$ marked vertices, we are done.
-Otherwise, one of the components, say a component $C$, has strictly more than $n'/2$ marked vertices.
+Otherwise, exactly one of the components, say a component $C$, has strictly more than $n'/2$ marked vertices.
 Let $v_{i+1}$ be the neighbour of $v_i$ that belongs to the component $C$.
 Note that for every $i>0$, $v_i$ is different from all the vertices $v_0, v_1,\ldots, v_{i-1}$.
 As the number of vertices in the tree is bounded, eventually, this process has to stop, and we get to a vertex with the desired properties. \end{proof}

-\begin{proof}[Proof of {Lemma~\ref{lem:lb1}}] Let $T$ be the spanning tree of $G$ with the minimum congestion.
+\begin{proof}[of {Lemma~\ref{lem:lb1}}] Let $T$ be the spanning tree of $G$ with the minimum congestion.
 By Lemma~\ref{claim:jordan}, there exists a vertex $z\in T$ whose removal partitions the tree $T$ into components, each with at most $n'/2$ vertices from $H$.
-As the maximum degree of $G$ is $\Delta$, the number of the components is at most $\Delta$ and, thus, at least one of them, say a component $C$, has at least $n'/\Delta$ vertices from $H$.
-By the definition of expansion~(\ref{def:expansion}) applied to the subgraph $H$, $e(C,V(H)\setminus C)\geq \eexp(H)\cdot n'/\Delta$.
-As for each edge $uv\in E(C,V(H)\setminus C)$, the path between $u$ and $v$ in $T$ uses the single edge connecting the component $C$ with the vertex $z$, we conclude that
+As the maximum degree of $G$ is $\Delta$, the number of the components is at most $\Delta$ and, thus, at least one of them, say a component $C$, has at least $(n'-1)/\Delta$ vertices from $H$.
+Exploiting the definition of expansion~(\ref{def:expansion}) applied to the subgraph $H$ and its vertex subset $C\cap V(H)$ of size at least $(n'-1)/\Delta$, we get